 The child’s birth certificate will initially bear the name of the surrogate and partner (if relevant) as parents.
 The IPs can then apply for a court Parentage Order, which will see a new birth certificate issued with the IPs as parents.

 FIND OUT MORE ABOUT SURROGATE MOTHERS IN AUSTRALIA

-To find out more about finding a surrogate in Australia – or to learn about selecting a suitable location in which Global Surrogacy provides services, including surrogacy in Colombia, surrogacy in Georgia, surrogacy in Greece, surrogacy in Russia and Ukraine as well as California and Texas in the US, feel free to contact our friendly team today.
+To find out more about finding a surrogate in Australia – or to learn about selecting a suitable location in which Global Surrogacy provides services, including surrogacy in Colombia, surrogacy in Georgia, Greece, surrogacy in Mexico, and surrogacy in Ukraine, California and Texas in the US, feel free to contact our friendly team today.

-We’ll be happy to explain everything about our process and provide any advice you may need.
+We’ll happily explain everything about our process and provide any advice you may need.

 Are Australian Surrogate Mothers Compensated?